Who We Are

-The Vision Zero Youth Council was founded in December of 2014 in New York City.
-Our founder, Alison Collard de Beaufort, created the organization after three of her classmates were killed by reckless drivers.
-These deaths severely impacted the entire community, bringing founding group together in hopes of stopping these horrendous, and extremely preventable, crashes.
+The Vision Zero Youth Council was founded in December of 2014 in New York City after the deaths of three youth from the same middle school.
+These deaths severely impacted the entire community, bringing the founding group together in hopes of stopping these horrendous and preventable crashes.

 The group began hosting monthly meetings at a local middle school to educate their peers on the statistics of road safety, how to be safe road users, and how to be vocal advocates for change.
 By partnering with other local organizations, the newly-formed Vision Zero Youth Council began speaking up for safer streets at the local, state, and national levels.

-Since then, the Vision Zero Youth Council has continued to grow across the world!
+Since then, the Vision Zero Youth Council has continued to grow and in 2023, U.S. chapters of the VZYC were adopted as a program of NOYS (National Organizations for Youth Safety).